jywu511/jywu511.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student of Biomedical Engineering at Shanghai Jiao Tong University, advised by [Prof. Guang-Zhong Yang](https://imr.sjtu.edu.cn/Keynote_Speaker/3049.html) and [Prof. Yun Gu](https://imr.sjtu.edu.cn/en/po_facultyv/531.html).
-My research interest lies at medical image analysis, surgical robotics, and computer vision.
-I am particularly interested in Navigation of pulmonary interventional robot in the bronchus.
+My research interest lies at surgical robotics, robotics vision, and medical image analysis.
+I am particularly interested in the endoluminal navigation algorithms.

 I received my B.S. degree from Shanghai Jiao Tong University.
 I have worked as a research intern with Prof. Alan Yuille at the Johns Hopkins University; Prof. Cihang Xie at the University of California, Santa Cruz; Prof. Guoyan Zheng at the Institude of Medical Robotics.